TaceoLabs/co-snarks/book/src/install.md

 Follow these steps to install the required tools:

 - **Install Rust**: Visit the official [Rust site](https://www.rust-lang.org/tools/install) for detailed installation instructions.
-- **Install Circom and SnarkJS**: Refer to the [circom documentation](https://docs.circom.io/getting-started/installation/) for guidance on installing Circom and SnarkJS.
+- **Install circom and snarkJS**: Refer to the [circom documentation](https://docs.circom.io/getting-started/installation/) for guidance on installing circom and snarkJS.

 These resources will provide the necessary information to get your environment set up for using co-circom.